hellokathylee/Plannr/documentation /design_document.md

 ### UML Diagram
 The diagram is shared with our TA's email through oneNote, it is a document that cannot fit into the design document.

-### Scenario Walk-Through that shows Clean Architecture
+### Scenario Walk-Through Demonstrating Clean Architecture

 <u>Scenario:</u> The user arrives at the main page, which displays their list of events taking place that day and has
 the option to sort the event list, which can be displayed list by date-time or by priority.
 By default, it is first